cplant27/RLinear-Search/README.md

 - `PRINT_EXPLORATION`: Toggles exploration-related messages.
 - `PRINT_REWARDS`: Toggles detailed reward breakdown messages.
 - `PRINT_DECISIONS`: Toggles decision-logic related messages (currently unused in default configuration).

+## Dependencies

+The project uses the following key dependencies:

+- **gymnasium**: For reinforcement learning environment
+- **numpy**: For numeric operations
+- **matplotlib**: For visualization
+- **tkinter**: For UI components (built-in library)

+Note: The `pygame` library listed in requirements.txt appears to be unused in the current implementation, as the visualization system is built using tkinter and matplotlib.